RCD Testing Service Melbourne

 Why it’s important to have your RCDs regularly checked

-RCDs work by detecting an imbalance in the current flow on a circuit or when excessive current is flowing to earth.
-When this happens the RCD will trip and turn off that circuit faster than the blink of an eye.
+An RCD detects when the current flow on a circuit is unbalanced or when too much current flows to earth.
+When this happens, the RCD will trip and disconnect the circuit, preventing any harm.
+A properly functioning RCD trips faster than the blink of an eye.

 ***WARNING***

 The “push button” test method is a quick way to check if the RCD will trip.
-It is recommended this test be performed on portable RCDs after connecting to a power supply and performed at least daily.
-However, the "push button" test can not be used to certify the RCD is reacting within the maximum time limit.
-Never rely solely on a push button test to determine your RCD is working correctly.
+It is recommended that this test be performed on portable RCDs after connecting to a power supply and at least daily.
+However, the "push button" test can not be used to certify that the RCD is reacting within the maximum time limit.
+Never rely solely on a push-button test to determine if your RCD is working correctly.

 Case Study: